mahendrankrishnan/DailyHabits/README.md

-# Daily Habit Tracker Developed by Mahendran Krishnan
+# This Daily Habits & Activities Tracker Application help you to build daily habits and activities consistency, one at a time.
+Focus on what matters most.
+Daily Habit Tracker Developed by Mahendran Krishnan

 A beautiful and modern daily habit tracking application built with React, TypeScript, Fastify, and PostgreSQL.